Rose gold jewelry has seen a significant comeback the last few years, and there’s a good reason for it.

 Rose Gold is Long-Lasting

 Pure gold is a very soft metal, so it’s usually alloyed (or mixed) with other metals to increase its resilience.
 Blending pure gold with copper is what gives rose gold both its strength and distinctive pink hue.

-- Complimentary for All Skin Tones
+Rose Gold is Complimentary for All Skin Tones

 The warm blush color complements all skin tones and makes for a modern accent on men’s pieces as well.
 This unique color adds a touch of sophistication to traditional watches.
 And don’t be afraid to mix and match!
 Rose gold paired with either white or yellow gold jewelry creates beautiful mixed-metal ensembles.

-- An Alternative to Nickel
+Rose Gold is an Alternative to Nickel

 If nickel sensitivity is a concern for you, rose gold may be a great alternative.
 However, some rose gold alloys do contain a small amount of nickel as well.
 At Brinker’s, our specialists are happy to remove the guesswork and recommend the best alloys for your needs.

 If you’re looking for the perfect, unique gift for someone special in your life, this rosy metal gives every piece it lives on a touch of romance.

 Granted, it all comes down to taste and preference.
 Rose gold isn’t for everyone, but keep in mind: there are numerous variations to appreciate for different flairs, including simple rose gold accents on jewelry, two-tone designs, and full rose gold pieces.